 Who do you usually turn to first when you’re weighing up a property decision—family, friends, or a professional?

 Buyers and sellers are researching more, for longer.
-REA Group’s realestate.com.au large consumer studies show property seekers want clearer pricing and do deeper research before acting, buyers say transparency boosts confidence to make offers or bid.
+The REA Groups' large consumer studies show property seekers want clearing pricing and do deeper research before acting - buyers say transparency boosts confidence to make offers or bid.

 Across every generation, Australians are spending more time researching.
 Online tools, market reports and price transparency are shaping how buyers and sellers make decisions.

 Affordability is tight and renting remains costly, so timing, suburb selection and negotiation can make five-figure differences.
-Recent CoreLogic and PropTrack reporting shows affordability strains and shifting market conditions—another reason to rely on current, local data (not outdated anecdotes).
+Recent Cotality and PropTrack reporting shows continuing affordability strains and shifting market conditions—a primary reason to rely on current, local data (not outdated anecdotes).

 Trends like “rentvesting” (buying where it’s affordable and renting where you want to live) are more common among younger buyers and new investors—useful for strategy, but the details (tax, cashflow, vacancy risk) matter.